etwk/blog/content/lists/books.md

 - [ ] Homelands: A Personal History of Europe
 - [ ] The Polish Revolution: Solidarity #must #history #Poland

+### Wendy Doniger O'Flaherty
+- [ ] Hindu Myths: A Sourcebook Translated from the Sanskrit
+- [ ] Dreams, Illusion, and Other Realities
+- [ ] The Hindus: An Alternative History
+- [ ] The Ring of Truth: And Other Myths of Sex and Jewelry

 ### 高行健
 - [ ] 靈山 #novel  #must
 - [ ] 一個人的聖經 #novel